 If you were born in a Commonwealth country, chances are that you have ancestral ties to the United Kingdom (UK).
 If it were your grandparent/s that were born in the UK, the Channel Islands or the Isle of Man you may be eligible for UK Ancestry visa.

 The visa allows you to work and live in the UK for an initial 5-year period.
 Not only does this visa cover you moving to the UK, but this visa can be extended to your family members or dependants (including unmarried and same-sex partners).

-Disclaimer: This is based on my experience and you should seek professional advice if you are unsure.
+Disclaimer: This is based on my experience (I’m not a lawyer or immigration advisor) and you should seek professional legal advice if you are unsure.
 Go to GOV UK to check if there have been any changes to the visa rule & fees.

 UK Ancestry Visa Criteria